beyarkay/masters-thesis/src/02_background.md

 \end{equation}

 It is simple to calculate the derivative of the sigmoid activation function.
-This property will become useful when discussing backpropogation in subsection
+This property will become useful when discussing backpropogation in section
 \ref{backpropogation}.

 ## Artificial Neural Networks \label{neural-networks}

-When individual perceptrons are combined as the nodes of a directed acyclic graph, the graph is referred to as an Artificial Neural Network (ANN).
+When individual perceptrons are combined as the nodes of a directed acyclic graph (see Figure \ref{fig:02_nn}), the graph is referred to as an Artificial Neural Network (ANN).
 In this ANN, the outputs of some perceptrons are redirected to become the inputs for other perceptrons.
-These perceptrons (or "neurons", as they are often called in this context) are arranged in layers, where every output from the neurons in layer $i$ is redirected as an input to every neuron in layer $i+1$ (see Figure
+These perceptrons (or "neurons", as they are often called in this context) are arranged in layers, where every output from the neurons in layer $i$ is redirected as an input to every neuron in layer $i+1$.
-\ref{fig:02_nn}).
 The first layer is called the input layer, and those neurons simply output the data being modelled, with one neuron for each dimension of the input data.

 \begin{figure}
     \centering